Ashok Chopra: Early life and journalistic career

-Ashok Chopra was born in Shimla, Himachal Pradesh, to a renowned painter, B. R. Chopra.
+Ashok Chopra was born in Shimla, Himachal Pradesh, the son of an artist, B. R. Chopra.
 He did his schooling from St. Edward's School, Shimla and went on to do his undergraduate studies from S. D. Bhargava College later.
 He joined the diploma course in Mass Communication and Journalism in 1971, of the Panjab University in Chandigarh, and further worked with theatre historian Balwant Gargi, for a year, at the Department of Indian Theatre in Chandigarh.
 From here he embarked to his career in Journalism, in 1973, as a sub-editor with The Tribune (Chandigarh).
 Besides contributing articles and features regularly he also acted as the paper's film and theatre critic.

 In June 1975, he joined the Indian Express Limited as its Himachal Pradesh correspondent based in Shimla.
 He left journalism for book publishing in April 1978.
 Chopra also wrote book reviews, features and opinion pieces regularly for India Today.